 The course provides an understanding of the legal framework in which cyber operations involving states occur during both peace- and war-time.
 Participants will learn to apply the legal principles and rules examined to real-world situations.
-This 4,5-day residential course begins with an optional ‘tech day’ by introducing the technology involved in cyber operations, including internet structure, defensive and offensive tools and techniques, as well as the feasibility of and challenges to technical attribution.
+This 4,5-day residential course includes two lectures dedicated to introducing the technology involved in cyber operations, covering internet structure, defensive and offensive tools and techniques, as well as the feasibility of and challenges to technical attribution.
 Additionally, the introductory phase examines the role of cyber operations in the contemporary geopolitical environment.

 The core of the course is divided into two blocks of study: